OiNutter/guggenheim.js/README.md

 * slider - `div.guggenheim-slider` - CSS selector for the internal wrapper element used for the gallery pagination.
 * width - `null` - Integer width for the container in pixels.
 If null will expect there to be a width set in the css.
 * height - `null` - Integer height for the container in pixels.
 If null will expect there to be a height set in the css.
-* before - `function(newEls){}` - Callback fired before update of elements.
-Is passed an array of the elements that will become visible.
-* after - `function(newEls){}` - Callback fired after update of elements.
-Is passed an array of the elements that are now visible.

 Once you have your gallery initialised you can manipulate it by calling one of the methods detailed below on it.
-Callbacks are currently only called on the following functions `reset`,`next`,`prev` and `jumpTo`

 Methods
 -------